Dubrovnik and Balkan Side Trips

 Nestled inside its mighty ramparts is Dubrovnik, the "Pearl of the Adriatic."
 From this remarkably preserved medieval fortress city, we venture into less-touristed corners of the former Yugoslavia.
 In Montenegro, we sail the fjord-like Bay of Kotor and explore its mysterious, mountainous interior.
 And in Bosnia, we visit Mostar — war-torn in the '90s, but bursting with promise today.

 Sponza Palace (Dubrovnik)

-This building, from 1522, is a combination of Renaissance (ground-floor arcade) and Venetian Gothic (upstairs windows).
-This used to be the customs office, but now it's an exhaustive archive of the city's history, with temporary art exhibits and a war memorial.
-The poignant Memorial Room of Dubrovnik Defenders has photos of dozens of people from Dubrovnik who were killed fighting Yugoslav forces in 1991 (free, long hours daily in peak season).
+This building, from 1522, used to be the customs office, but now it's an exhaustive archive of the city's history, with temporary art exhibits and a war memorial.
+Its poignant Memorial Room of Dubrovnik Defenders has photos of dozens of people from Dubrovnik who were killed fighting Yugoslav forces in 1991 (sometimes free, sometimes for a fee; long hours daily in peak season).

 Dubrovnik's Town Walls